JANlittle/IDARustHelper/README.md

 For the part of demangling, I combine the work of [teambi0s](https://github.com/teambi0s/rust_demangler) and [timetravelthree](https://github.com/timetravelthree/IDARustDemangler).
 Teambi0s's work can demangle most symbols, and timetravelthree's work was able to re-mangle the symbols to make them more friendly to display in IDA.

 Re-mangle can't quite get the symbols to display perfectly in IDA, because IDA has a character limit for symbols, but I think it's enough.
-If you want full display, you can modify the character whitelist in `ida.cfg` to bypass the restriction.
+If you want full display, you can modify the character whitelist in `ida.cfg`(like `NameChars` variant) to bypass the restriction.

 ### Add Rust type